 - Get the balance right: Food and alcohol

 It can get overwhelming with all the advice out there about the latest 'wonder diet' or healthy celebrity chef.
 Ultimately, the goal is to maintain a healthy weight and body fat percentage.
 The more fat we carry around with us, the more our heart is under strain - and the most dangerous type is called visceral fat.
 Find out how to reduce your visceral fat levels.

 It's also a good idea to get the balance right when it comes to alcohol.
 Having a consistently high alcohol intake (14+ units per week) can lead to high blood pressure, heart disease, liver problems and even certain cancers.
 You don't have to stop drinking altogether!
 But if you're a regular drinker, how about reducing what you drink during the working week?
 It might even help to knock back a few more glasses of water when you're on a night on the town.
 This article about how to manage your alcohol intake might help.

 About a third of people with high blood pressure don’t know they have it – there are usually no symptoms of it at all.
 But longstanding high blood pressure is a big contributor to heart disease.

-It’s a good idea to get your blood pressure checked, particularly if you are over 50 years old and if you have a strong family history of high blood pressure.
+It’s a good idea to check your blood pressure, particularly if you are over 40 years old and if you have a strong family history of high blood pressure.
 You can do that at some pharmacists, some GP waiting rooms, or when the NHS calls you in for a Health Check.
 Or you can ask for an appointment with your practice nurse.
 Alternately you can buy an approved blood pressure machine and take the recording yourself at home.

 Keep your health in-check with Evergreen Life